 The Telephone Interview

-Many companies use phone interviews as an initial employment screening technique for a variety of reasons.
+Many companies use phone interviews as an initial screening technique for a variety of reasons.
 Because they're generally brief, phone interviews save companies time.
 They also serve as a more realistic screening alternative for cases in which companies are considering out-of-town (or out-of-state and foreign) candidates.
 You won't be meeting with your interviewer(s) face to face.
-Instead, you'll be taking part in a phone interview, the results of which will determine whether you're invited to meet with company representatives next by Skype or in person.
+Instead, you'll be taking part in a phone interview, the results of which will determine whether you're invited to meet with company representatives next by video call or in person.

 Here's what to do:

 - Have your resume, cover letter, references and intelligence regarding the organization and the position description in front of you.

 - Treat the phone interview seriously, just as you would a face-to-face interview.